Homelessness Strategy

 • Emergency Housing Vouchers

-In addition to the above resources, staff at Boulder Shelter for the Homeless work with clients who have few barriers to identify non-assisted resources.
+In addition to the above resources, staff at All Roads Shelter work with clients who have few barriers to identify non-assisted resources.

 People can lose their supportive housing for a variety of reasons.
 Permanent Supportive Housing (PSH) is generally provided through a traditional lease between the landlord and the housing recipient.
 There are several things that can cause lease infractions that lead to a loss of housing: